Wonders of the Kimberley

 Day 10: Katherine – Darwin

-This morning, travel to Nitmiluk National Park, where a tranquil cruise along the spectacular Katherine Gorge will allow you to sense the spirituality of the land.
-Catch glimpses of wildlife and learn about the history and culture of the local traditional owners, the Jawoyn people.
-Later, travel north along the Stuart Highway, stopping at Adelaide River’s poignant War Cemetery.
-On arrival in Darwin, tour the sights of Australia’s only tropical state capital before joining your Travel Director and fellow travellers for a Farewell Dinner at a restaurant overlooking the waterfront.
+This morning travel to Nitmiluk National Park.
+Take a relaxing cruise at Katherine Gorge on the placid waters of the river where you’ll really feel the spirituality of the land and marvel at the towering cliffs while you spot wildlife and learn about the history and culture of the local Traditional Owners, the Jawoyn people.
+Travel north along the Stuart Highway stopping at Adelaide River War Cemetery along the way.
+On arrival in Darwin, enjoy a city sights tour of the tropical State capital, before joining your Travel Director and fellow travellers for a delicious final dinner overlooking the Darwin waterfront.

 Hotel: Mantra on the Esplanade